The Trouble with Bliss

 The Trouble with Bliss (formerly titled East Fifth Bliss) is an American indie comedy film directed by Michael Knowles and starring Michael C. Hall, Chris Messina, Brie Larson, Peter Fonda, and Lucy Liu.
 It was released on March 23, 2012, in the United States.

-Synopsis
+Plot

-Morris Bliss is a 35-year-old man with poor job prospects who lives with his widowed father, and falls into a romantic relationship with the 18-year-old daughter of a former high-school classmate.
+Morris Bliss (played by Michael C. Hall) is a 35-year-old man with poor job prospects who lives with his widowed father (Peter Fonda) in the East Village neighborhood of Manhattan.
+Morris falls into a romantic relationship with Stephanie (Brie Larson), the daughter of Jetski, his former high-school classmate (Brad William Henke).
+Morris also receives advances from his married neighbor, Andrea (Lucy Liu).

 Production

-Director Michael Knowles knew Douglas Light in passing as they both frequent the same cigar lounge, and approached him about adapting his novel into a screenplay.
+The film is an adaptation of East Fifth Bliss, a novel by Douglas Light.
+Director Michael Knowles knew Light in passing as they both frequent the same cigar lounge, and approached him about adapting his novel into a screenplay.
 They met to work on the screenplay several times a week and smoke cigars.

+Rhea Perlman was initially reported to appear in the film, but scenes with her do not appear in the film's final cut.

 Reception

 Critical response

 On Rotten Tomatoes the film has an approval rating of 33% based on reviews from 18 critics, with an average rating of 4.45/10.
 On Metacritic the film has a weighted average score of 38 out of 100 based on reviews from 12 critics, indicating "generally unfavorable reviews".